Tracing Moral Foundations in Large Language Models: Detailed Experimental Setup

 \paragraph{Extended Moral Foundations Vignettes.} We construct concept vectors using an expanded version of the \textit{Moral Foundations Vignettes} (MFV-130; \citealp{clifford2015moral}).
 Starting from the original vignettes for the five moral foundations and a \textit{Social Norm} category, we expand each category to approximately 200 short scenarios using \texttt{gpt-5-mini}, matching the conceptual definition and linguistic style of the original MFV items, using prompts that vary everyday social contexts and non-essential contextual features which past work has shown to reduce spurious correlations and stabilize learned representations \cite{arjovsky2019invariant, kim2018interpretability}.
 All generated vignettes are reviewed by human experts to verify clarity, label correctness, and adherence to the intended foundation or social-norm category.
 Sample prompts and generated items are provided in Appendix~\ref{app:mfv_expansion}.

-\paragraph{Moral Foundations Reddit Corpus.} To validate our vectors on real-world moral language, we use human-labeled Reddit posts from the Reddit Moral Foundations Corpus \cite{trager2022moral}.
+\paragraph{Moral Foundations Reddit Corpus.} Following previous work \citep{ramezani2024quantifying,ramezani2025moral,nguyen2024measuring}, we use human-labeled Reddit posts from the Reddit Moral Foundations Corpus \cite{trager2022moral} as the primary source to validate our vectors on real-world moral language.
 From the full corpus (61.2K posts), we keep only \textit{single-label} posts with \textit{high-confidence} annotations to obtain an unambiguous ground-truth set.
 These posts are never used for vector construction; we feed only the raw text to the model and use labels solely for grouping in projection analyses.

 \paragraph{Semantic resource for SAE validation.} We use the Moral Foundations Dictionary 2.0 (MFD2) \cite{frimer2019moral} as an external semantic anchor for validating SAE feature fingerprints (Section~\ref{methods:SAE}).
 For each foundation, we extract the corresponding keyword lists and test whether the selected SAE feature directions are geometrically close to embeddings of the foundation-specific MFD terms.